open-mmlab/mmocr/docs/en/user_guides/inference.md

 ## Initialization

 Each Inferencer must be initialized with a model.
-You can also choose another device during initialization.
+You can also choose the inference device during initialization.

 ### Model Initialization